ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/smuggler/what-is-smuggler.dotnet.markdown

 ﻿# What is Smuggler

-Smuggler gives you an ability to export or import data from or to a database respectively using JSON format.
+Smuggler gives you the ability to export or import data from or to a database using JSON format.
 It is exposed via the `DocumentStore.Smuggler` property.

 {PANEL:ForDatabase}

-By default the `DocumentStore.Smuggler` works on the default document store database from `DocumentStore.Database` property.
+By default, the `DocumentStore.Smuggler` works on the default document store database from the `DocumentStore.Database` property.

-In order to switch it to a different database use `.ForDatabase` method.
+In order to switch it to a different database use the `.ForDatabase` method.

 {CODE for_database@ClientApi\Smuggler\WhatIsSmuggler.cs /}